OfficeDev/office-dev-program-docs/docs/install-sample-packs.md

 > [!NOTE]
 > You must install the Users sample data pack before you install Mail and Events.

-## What do the sample data packs add to my Office 365 subscription?
+## What do the sample data packs add to my subscription?

 The Users sample data pack creates 16 fictitious users on your subscription, and includes the licenses for each user, and mailboxes, names, metadata, and photos for each.